 If you’re thinking of heading to the Gold Coast, here are some of the best experiences to try and places to visit while you’re there!

 Kids will love playing in the crystal clear waters of the ocean off the Gold Coast.
-Aside from swimming and playing on a body board, what else can they try?
-How about learning to surf at one of the Gold Coast’s amazing surf schools?
+Aside from swimming and playing on a bodyboard, how about learning to surf at one of the Gold Coast’s amazing surf schools?
 It’s a just one of the wonderful things to do on the Gold Coast with kids and you can find a full list here.

 All kids love playgrounds, and the Gold Coast has its fair share of awesome parks for kids!
-One of our absolute favourites is Broadwater Parklands in Southport.
-On top of all the usual park equipment, there’s a zipline, pedal monorail and awesome water play, including an inflatable water park in summer!
+One of our absolute favourites is Broadwater Parklands in Southport, which has all the usual park equipment, as well as a zipline, pedal monorail, awesome water play AND an inflatable water park in summer!
 We also love Palm Beach Parklands with its cool nautical theme and Ronnie Long Park in Tallebudgera located right in front of Tallebudgera Beach Surf Club.

 You can find out all about Gold Coast Playgrounds here.